 The secret star of every roast dinner, learn how to make perfect roast potatoes, every time.

 Roast potatoes have never been simpler than with our classic roast potato recipe.
 Our method uses King Edward potatoes, shaken to fluff up the edges and roasted in hot, sizzling oil.
 This recipe serves up to six people and will take around 55 mins to prepare and cook.
-Roast potatoes are a staple dish that everyone will need to perfect at some point.
 Our recipe will show you how to get your roasties crisp and golden on the outside and light, fluffy and warm on the inside.
 The star of a roast dinner, serve your roast potatoes with roast chicken, beef, lamb or pork – or even with grilled fish or a nut roast if you don’t eat meat.
 For an added treat, cover these perfect roast potatoes in homemade gravy when you dish them up.

 - 1.8kg King Edward potatoes, peeled and cut into large, even-sized pieces